drinking-code/cherry-soda/README.md

 components to build apps.
 The components are rendered on the server, but contain state change handlers that are executed in the browser.
 Instead of bundling the full component, cherry-cola extracts and bundles only the necessary code (the event handler with its lexical scope, a template for client-side rendering, and styles) which can drastically reduce bundle size.
-Therefore, by default (i.e. without using state change handlers), there is no client side javascript whatsoever.
+Therefore, by default (i.e. without using state change handlers), there is no client side JavaScript whatsoever.

 Currently, cherry-cola only runs on bun, Node compatibility is planned.